apostrophecms/apostrophe/public/README.md

 Jot's server-side code uses uploadfs to store media files. uploadfs allows you to decide whether to keep them in a local filesystem, Amazon S3 or a custom backend.

 Jot currently requires Twitter Bootstrap and FontAwesome.
 That will probably change, because Bootstrap is a big requirement for a rich content editor to force on an entire project.
-Jot definitely requires Underscore and jQuery.
+Jot definitely requires Underscore, jQuery and Rangy.
+Rangy makes working with contentEditable something a sane person would even consider.

+## Coding With Jot

 ## Conclusion and Contact Information